 After selection of the ALE site, each student will indicate the competencies (under advisement with the ALE Faculty Advisor and ALE Site Supervisor) that will be addressed or enhanced through the Applied Learning Experience (ALE I and II).
 These competencies will be the focused competency areas during the completion of the assignments for ALE I and II.
 The student will select three MPH Core Competencies (for all MPH students) and three MPH Track Competencies.
 These competencies will be listed on the Major Project Plan Summary and Competency Selection Form and the MPH Competency Check List.
 The checklist needs to be attached to the Major Project Plan Summary and Competency Selection Form.
-At the end of the ALE I and II students will have the opportunity to document progress in competency attainment through the ALE Assignment: Professional Practice Activities and Competency Attainment Report.
-This report is a self-evaluation of experiences that demonstrate student mastery of these competencies through the MPH Exit Survey at the end of HEA650 ALE II.
-Students will continue to work on the same three MPH Core and Track Competencies during the completion of their Major Project and Professional Practice Activities in ALE I and II.
+At the end of the ALE I and II students will have the opportunity to document progress in competencies.
+Additionally, all students will be able to assess progress in mastering all of the MPH Core and Track Competencies through the MPH Exit Survey at the end of HEA650 ALE II.
+Students will continue to work on the same three MPH Core and Track Competencies during the completion of their Major Project Activities in ALE I and II.